MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/code-signing-reqs.md

 ## Windows 10 attestation signed drivers

-- A dashboard signed driver using attestation signing will only work on Windows 10 and later.
+- A dashboard driver using attestation signing will only work on Windows 10 and later.
 - An attestation signed driver will only work for Windows 10.
 The driver will not work for other versions of Windows, such as Windows 7, Windows 8.1, or Windows Server 2016 and greater.
 - Attestation signing supports Windows 10 kernel mode and user mode drivers.
+- Driver Update Acceptable (DUA) doesn't support attestation signed drivers.

 ## Windows Server signed drivers